mimnetto/guestbook-client/README.md

 ### Struggles
 * CORS
   * Connecting the backend to the front end was my biggest channel and it took up a very big chunk of time.
+The ID's was a huge problem to solve.
 * The amount of time every little thing took
   * It just felt like every time I want to add a new component (navbar, header, modal etc), it took an entire day, at least.
 I just wasn't able to do as much as I wanted and had to admit defeat on many things.
 I wish I had just a few more days to get this where I want it.
 * NPM installs